Real Toric Varieties: Interactions between their Geometry and their Topology: Toric Real Structures

 We note that the functor $\Gamma\mapsto\Ext_\Z(\Gamma;\Z)$ is naturally isomorphic to $\Gamma\mapsto\Hom_\Z(\Gamma;\F_2)$ over the subcategory of $\F_2$-vector spaces.
 In addition, $\Gamma_\R(\R)$ is naturally isomorphic to $\Gamma$.
 We also note that $\Gamma_\R$ is the real constant group associated to $\Gamma$.
 Hence, according to the equivalence of categories between real diagonalisable groups and finitely generated $\Z[\tau]$-module, (\ref{eq:torus_can_isog_coch}) yields an exact sequence of real groups:

 The torus $\tilde{T}$ is unwound by construction, and (\ref{eq:torus_can_isog}) is an isogeny for its kernel is finite.
 The sequence (\ref{eq:torus_can_isog_coch}) can be used to compute the cohomology of $N$.
 It is not absolutely necessary but the computation provides useful morphisms.
 Since $\Gamma$ is purely of 2-torsion and its involution is trivial, all its cohomology groups are isomorphic to itself.
 Moreover, the morphisms induced by $w$ in group cohomology are surjective.
+This is a simple consequence of Lemma~\ref{lem:group_cohomo_tori}.
 Hence, we find these two short exact sequences:

 where the inclusions are given by the connecting morphisms.
 Lastly, we note that, since $\tilde{T}$ is unwound, the 2-torsion of its complex locus is real.
 Thus, we have three natural embeddings of $\Gamma$ in $\tilde{N}/2\tilde{N}$: via inclusion of 2-torsions of real loci, via the tensorisation of (\ref{eq:torus_can_isog_coch}) by $\Z/2$, and via the diagonal map $(\df_0;\df_1)$ given by (\ref{eq:emb_gamma}).
 One can show that they are the same inclusion.